vollyimnetz/crop-thumbnails/readme.txt

 5. Choose what image-sizes should be hidden (for what post-types), for better usability.

 == Changelog ==

+= 0.10.1 =
+* small enhancement for developers: add the 'same_ratio_active' parameter in the ajax-request (https://wordpress.org/support/topic/return-same-ratio-daja-in-ajax-request)

 = 0.10.0 =
 * refactoring some parts of the code to make it more modular